 Orchestrions

-An orchestrion is an automatic orchestra designed to enhance the festive atmosphere in cafés and dance halls.
-It consists of several musical instruments housed in a single cabinet and played by a music programme.
+A whole orchestra, all in one single cabinet!
+An orchestrion is an automatic orchestra of multiple instruments and is designed to enhance the festive atmosphere in cafés and dance halls.

 The first orchestrions date back to the early 19th century which is when the famous Johann Nepomuk Maelzel built his Panharmonicon, a mechanical music machine with which he tried to reproduce the sound of a whole orchestra.
 Orchestrion building reached its peak in the period 1880-1930.
 After the roaring twenties when orchestrions were very popular, that success came to an end in the 1930s due to the economic crisis and the rise of the radio and gramophone.